Site icon Regpack

 Cash flow from financing (CFF) measures the movement of cash between the company’s investors, creditors, and owners.
 It deals with the debt and equity of the company, as well as the dividends paid to investors.

-Companies need to raise cash in order to grow, or at the very least stay afloat.
+Companies need to raise cash to see business growth.
 Whether it’s through issuing bonds, selling stock, or taking on loans, these activities can be seen in the CFF section of the cash flow statement.

 Accounts Receivable/Payable